terokarvinen/micro-jump/README.md

     print("foo")
 ```

+Ctrl-S Save.

-Press F4.
+Press F4 to jump.
 Use up and down arrows to select a function.
 You can also type part of the name.
 Press enter to jump.

 ## Language support